Warabe (group): History of the band

 In June 1983, the weekly magazine Focus published a photograph of Tomoko Takabe allegedly smoking on her bed.
 Following the incident she was suspended, and took part in the program on the phone expressing her remorse and singing " Medaka no Kyôdai"; her segment of the show recorded a massive 42 percent share of viewers.
 She was supposed to return but two months later Takabe's ex-boyfriend, who had provided the photo to the magazine, committed suicide, and she decided to withdraw from the program and from the group.
 The two remaining members eventually disbanded the group in 1985.

+Warabe were number 9 on the 1984 Music Labo top pop singles artist chart.